AbhilashBanda7/goFarm/README.md

 🔹 **Multi-Language Support**: Add support for regional languages.
 🔹 **Pest Detection**: Use image recognition to detect pests and diseases.

 ---

-## 📜 License
-This project is licensed under the [MIT License](./LICENSE).

----

-## 🤝 How to Contribute
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

----